Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee vs. Ole Miss Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest between the No. 5 Tennessee Volunteers (10-3, 0-0 SEC) and the No. 22 Ole Miss Rebels (13-0, 0-0 SEC) at Thompson-Boling Arena should be a one-sided matchup, as our computer prediction projects a final score of 77-67 and heavily favors Tennessee to take home the win.
+Saturday's contest that pits the No. 5 Tennessee Volunteers (10-3, 0-0 SEC) against the No. 22 Ole Miss Rebels (13-0, 0-0 SEC) at Thompson-Boling Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 77-67 in favor of Tennessee, who is heavy favorites by our model.
 Game time is at 6:00 PM ET on January 6.

+Based on our computer prediction, Ole Miss is a good bet to cover the point spread, which is listed at 11.5.
+The two sides are projected to exceed the 143.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!